kclim1/inventory-app/backend/README.md

 ## Getting Started
 1. npm install <br>
 NOTE: Ensure you have mysql installed and login to your account.
-Run command ```CREATE DATABASE arkmind_inventory;``` in terminal.
+Run command ```CREATE DATABASE inventory;``` in terminal.
 After that the Sequelize ORM that's setup in the backend should handle the rest :D
 3. To run the backend ```npm run dev ```

 ## Create env file in backend folder.